A few times a day, people reach out to Human Proof Designs and ask “what tools are the best for building niche sites?”

 Price: Free or pay $4 per month for more editing features.
 The additional filters are great in the premium edition.

-Pixabay is a massive database of images that are royalty free and under “creative commons.”
-Which means you can use these pictures and do not need to attribute anything back to the creators.
+Pixabay is a massive database of images that are royalty-free and under “creative commons.”
+This means you can use these pictures and do not need to attribute anything back to the creators.
 There isn’t anything wrong with acknowledging an artist but it does take away from the content when you have a link pointing out from your site that isn’t necessarily relevant or “upgrading” the content.

 In fact, we encourage you to acknowledge artists but with Pixabay – you don’t have to because of the creative commons understanding.

 Fotolia is one of many places to purchase stock photos.
-We use it mainly because it’s owned by Adobe and have tons of high quality pictures.
+We use it mainly because it’s owned by Adobe and has tons of high-quality pictures.

 You can’t use royalty images forever, especially if you are trying to brand your site a bit.
 So purchasing a set of photos that are related or made by the same artist will save you time.